 The new law prohibits insurance companies from the practice of “redlining” and states that they can no longer use certain credit scores to determine insurance premiums.
 However, insurance companies may still be allowed to use “insurance scores” which use some, but not all, factors in your credit history to determine how you are likely to manage your risk exposure.

-The market-based limitations on the cost of medical care built in to the prior system has been replaced with government mandated caps on what hospitals, doctors, and other healthcare providers can charge.
+The market-based limitations on the cost of medical care built in to the prior system have been replaced with government mandated caps on what hospitals, doctors, and other healthcare providers can charge.

-Perhaps the most significant decision that Michigan drivers will make is selecting a level of coverage for that portion of Personal Injury Protection (PIP) that are called “allowable expenses” and include medical bills and other expenses related to your care, recovery, and rehabilitation.
+Perhaps the most significant decision that Michigan drivers must make is selecting a level of coverage for that portion of Personal Injury Protection (PIP) that is called “allowable expenses” and includes medical bills and other expenses related to your care, recovery, and rehabilitation.

 Here are the PIP choices motorists must now make when renewing their policies:

 Governor Whitmer signed Senate Bill 1, and the first round of No-Fault changes went into effect.
 Initial changes included a new definition of what constitutes “serious impairment of body function,” new rules covering independent (insurance) medical examinations and new rules for crash victims who are out-of-state residents.